 Dental crowns are a durable and natural-looking restorative dentistry solution.
 They are used for cosmetic dentistry procedures or to seal a tooth after root canal treatment.
-Philadelphia dentists Dr. Ken Cirka and Dr. Jessica Meier use advanced dental technology to create and bond dental crowns.
+Philadelphia dentists Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon and Dr. Stephanie Smith use advanced dental technology to create and bond dental crowns.
 These tooth restorations beautify broken-down teeth and make smiles strong again.

 Significantly damaged teeth are at risk of developing more problems.
 Broken and cracked teeth create easy avenues for plaque and bacteria to travel.
 This can develop into serious decay, gum disease, abscess, and other infections.
 Oral health problems require attention immediately.
 If you wait too long, problem teeth may need a root canal and, in the worst cases, tooth extraction.